zng-ui/zng/TODO/_current.md

 # TextInput

 * Implement cursor position.
-    - Caret stops blinking while moving with cursor, not resetting timer?
-    - Caret animation does not start visible (on focus).

     - Review using `TextPoint` for this?
         - Remove `TextPoint`?
         - Refactor `TextPointDisplay` into `CaretPosition` in the main crate.